samsonannan/prizepicks-assessment/README.md

 ### Postman Collection

-All testcases and examples are provided in a postman collection JSON file `Jurassic Park APIs.postman_collection.json`.
+All testcases and examples are provided in a postman collection JSON file `jurassic_park_apis.postman_collection.json`.
 Input data, query parameters and/or request payloads can be modified based on usecase.
 Can be imported into Postman

 ### Note